TobiasMazan/Demo-project-Predictive-Analytics-2/README.md

 _2.2.
 Exploratory Data Analysis (EDA)_

+Loaded dataset has 11 dimensions and about 11k datapoints.
 Correlation heatmap revealed several variables likely to have predictive power for 'count' of customers using the PBS system.
 It also shows strong multicolinearity in a case of 'temp' (real temperature) and 'atemp' (apparent temperature):

 ![image](https://user-images.githubusercontent.com/99291264/156817243-e011645f-5f30-44c6-b1af-ef1781d5519a.png)